AlexFlorides/learning-react-scrimba/README.md

 Combination of the solo projects I have completed by following the interactive course of learning React at: [https://scrimba.com/learn/learnreact](https://scrimba.com/learn/learnreact)

-## Completed Modules so far 3/4
+## Completed Modules so far 4/4

 - [x] Build a react info site
 - [x] Build an AirBnb experience clone
 - [x] Build a meme generator
-- [ ] Build a notes app and Tenzies game
+- [x] Build a notes app and Tenzies game

 ### By completing the course I will learn